Nequow/Fuzzing-Immich/README.md

 ### Step 4 - Access the app

-Navigate to `https://immich-server.immich.orb.local/` or `http://<private-ip-adress>:2283` in your browser to access the app.
+Navigate to `http://<private-ip-adress>:2283` in your browser to access the app.
+If you are running the app locally, you can access it at `http://localhost:2283`.

 # Use the notebook main.ipynb to fuzz the app